jfarmer/examples-javascript/README.md

 In JavaScript, we use [Math.random][mdn-math-random] to generate random numbers.

-Run [examples/random.js](examples/random.js) from the command line and read the code for an overview of common patterns.
+Run [examples/random.js](examples/random.js) from the command line and read the code for an overview of common patterns involving random numbers.

 [mdn-math-random]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random

+## Reading From Files

+Run [examples/readFile.js](examples/readFile.js) from the command line and read the code to see examples of how to read from a file.

 ## Interactive Keyboard Input